beeb/beeb-li/README.md

 and have been writing code since about 2005.

-I am known as 'Krizzli' in some circles and have a plethora of passions ranging from electronic music production & DJing to mountaineering, electronics, drone racing, 3d-printing, cryptocurrencies and more.
+I am known as 'Krizzli' in some circles and have a plethora of passions ranging from electronic music production & DJing to mountaineering, electronics, drone racing, 3d-printing, and more.

 My main passion however, is computer programming.
 With this [blog](/blog), I hope to share some thoughts and insights about my developer endeavours, focusing on the [Rust](https://www.rust-lang.org) programming language, blockchain